TitanAllStars/TitanAllStars.github.io/README.md

 Enthusism is as important as experience.
 We will help build you into a player valuable to the team.

 ## Real money strategy
-Hero Wars is reasonably practical to **Play For Free** (at least up to level 40 so far).
+Hero Wars is reasonably practical to **Play For Free** (at least up to level 40 I've done so far).
 Some consider spending a **minimal amount** of real money to be worthwhile, as discussed below.

 ### VIP Level 1
 Cost: One-time $1.99 AUD; <br>
+Period: Permanent <br>
 Benefit: Enables **Instant Raid** - this can save hours when farming for equipment to **promote** your heros.  <br>
-Period: Permanent <br>
 ![Instant Raid Buttons](https://herowars.zendesk.com/hc/article_attachments/360041242594/mceclip3.png)

 ### Valkyrie's Favor
 Cost: Weekly $3.29 AUD; <br>
+Period: Some suggest its useful for two weeks (currently not clear on the exit condition??) <br>
 Benefit: Helps get early Arifact Coins and Cores for upgrading heros.
 Also 5x combat speed benefits practical use of your time.  <br>

-Period: Some suggest its useful for two weeks (currently not clear on the exit condition??) <br>
+## Titanite
+* The ideal amount of titanite to mine is 150.
+You have two daily quests with 75 and 150 targets, which each return you ONE Titan Summoning Sphere.
+Doing beyond 150 in a day squanders the efficiency of double-points from clearing rooms for the first time.
+* The guild has a cummulative target of 3000 which returns you THREE Titan Summoning Spheres - easy to achieve if 20 of the 30 guild members do their part.
+* This is a vituous cycle.
+The additional titan levelling from the extra Summoning Spheres allows you to more easily mine titanite.
+* Levelling up your titans provides "Sparks" that are used to power-up your heros.

 ## Emeralds
 * [Where to spend your emeralds](https://www.youtube.com/watch?v=cYDR0TkNnDU&feature=emb_rel_pause)
-* The guild suggests you priority should be to spend your emeralds on powering up your Titans.
-This really helps in the Guild Wars, and also getting further through the dungeon and the Spark buffs you get from that.
+* The guild requests you prioritize spending your emeralds on powering up your Titans.
+This helps the virtuous cycle farming titanite, and also helps greatly in the Guild Wars - the higher we place the quicker you can get a Hero Skin power-up from the Guild War Shop.
 * Avoid opening extra chests in Tower.
 As a general rule only open **one-of-three** Tower Chests, unless you see something particularly needful.
+* Do open three chests when beating the boss in the Outlands.
+The artifact power-ups from this are always in short supply.
 * Do look for the red-dot on green buttons shown below...
 ![Chest Buttons](https://herowars.zendesk.com/hc/article_attachments/360039180114/mceclip0.png)
 which returnsmore emeralds than you spend through the attached Quest (in this case an extra 500)...